TAXIIProject/yeti/docs/getting_started.rst

 `Note: Examples in this section assume you are running YETI on localhost:8080.
 If you are not, replace the examples with the hostname / port number your YETI instance is running on`

 **Getting data into YETI (Pushing)** - You have two options to get data into YETI: use a TAXII Client or use the YETI UI.
+**Getting data into YETI (Pushing)** - You have two options to get data into YETI: use a TAXII Client or use the YETI UI.